Userid:

 License

-The author gives no warrantee at all!
+The author gives no warranty at all!
 Use the program at your own risk.

-The author asks you to register your copy of WebFileSys for free by sending an e-mail to the address given at the end of this document.
+The author asks you to register your copy of WebFileSys for free by sending an e-mail to the address given under Contact.
 Please include information about the platform (operating system, servlet container) you are using as WebFileSys server, the version of WebFileSys you run, and the purpose you are using it for.

 Echinopsis hybrids